microsoft/atlas-design/site/src/components/segmented-controls.md

 ## Segmented Control

-Segmented control component consists of navigating to the previous or next segment and well and clicking on a segment.
+Segmented control component consists of navigating to the previous or next segmented control item by using the arrow keys or clicking on a segmented control.
 The result will change the content to display the current selected item.
-To do this the `[data-segment-control="1"]` and `[data-segment-item="1"]` must have matching numbers as these act as the index for navigation.
+To do this the `[data-segmented-control="1"]` and `[data-segmented-control-item="1"]` must have matching numbers as these act as the index for navigation.

 ```html
 <tab-container data-segmented-controls-container>